Graduates taking a series of exams can sometimes be offered a pay rise after every exam they pass.

 How much does a graduate in the financial services get paid?

-According to the results from the latest Institute of Student Employers (ISE) Graduate Recruitment Survey of its members, the median starting salary for graduates in the finance and professional services business sectors in is £30,125.
-However, remember that the ISE survey only takes into account results from its members, which are the largest organisations that take on graduates.
-Not all businesses have been included so figures may vary.
+According to the results from the latest Institute of Student Employers (ISE) Graduate Recruitment Survey of its members, the median starting salary for graduates in the finance and professional services business sectors was £30,125.
+However, the ISE survey only takes into account results from its members, which are the largest organisations that take on graduates.
+Not all businesses were included so figures may vary.
 Bear in mind, too, that those in London often earn around £2,500–£5,000 more than those in the rest of the country.
 If you’re not based in London, the figure may be lower but so will your cost of living.

-The Hays UK Salary & Recruiting Trends 2019 survey compiled salary data from candidates placed in jobs by the recruitment agency Hays in 2018.
-This survey found that the median typical salaries for graduates working in actuarial (general insurance) were as follows:
+The Hays UK Salary & Recruiting Trends 2020 survey compiled salary data from candidates placed in jobs by the recruitment agency Hays in 2019.
+This survey found that the median typical salaries for graduates working in general insurance were as follows:

 - £30,000 in south-east England